th1j5/ouroboros.rocks/content/en/blog/20211229-flow-vs-connection.md

 of a messy architecture, at least in my book.
 In Ouroboros, this flow liveness check is implemented once, in the flow allocator.
 It is the only place in the Ouroboros system where liveness checks are needed.
+It handles failed allocation, broken connections, terminated or crashed applications.
 Clean.
 Shipshape.
 Nice and tidy.
 Spick and span.
 We call it Flow Liveness Monitoring (FLM).

 If I recall correctly, we implemented an FLM in the RINA/IRATI flow allocator years ago when we were working on PRISTINE and were trying